alexhyang/dotfiles/refs/vim-basics.md

 # Vim Quick Start

 This document introduces some common commands to start using Vim.
+[Advanced notes](https://github.com/alexhyang/dotfiles/blob/main/refs/vim-basics.md) can be found here.

 Contents: